Skip to content

 }

-For each table with a primary key, BifrostQL generates four mutation operations:
+For each table with a primary key, BifrostQL generates one mutation field with four operation arguments, plus a batch field:

 }